catppuccin/nvim/README.md

 :Catppuccin mocha/macchiato/frappe/latte
 ```

-> Note: the command has autocompletion enabled, so you can just press tab to cycle through the flavours
+> **Note**: the command has autocompletion enabled, so you can just press tab to cycle through the flavours

 ```vim
 " There are also colorschemes for the different flavour